Program Policies

 Freeman Application

-All undergraduate Freeman students who meet the eligibility requirements are invited to apply for study abroad during their desired semester of study abroad.
+All undergraduate Freeman students who meet the eligibility requirements are invited to apply for study abroad during the application cycle for their desired semester of study abroad.
 Applications for Fall and Summer semesters are due February 5 annually.
 Applications for Spring semesters are due September 5 annually.
-Students must attend an info session for their preferred semester abroad in order to start an application.
-Schedules for info sessions and more details can be found on the Freeman Abroad web site.
+Students should visit the Freeman Abroad Portal web site for application instructions and information.

 Students are required to submit the following in the initial phase of the application: